kenyandeveloper/ai_card_generate_frontend/README.md

 ## 📝 Description

 This repository contains the **frontend** of Flashlearn - **React frontend** with a **Flask REST API backend**.
 It allows users to create decks, manage flashcards, track study progress, and even generate AI-powered flashcards.
-With a **freemium model** (5 free AI generations per month) and seamless **M-Pesa (IntaSend)** subscription payments (a feature that's currently being implemented), FlashLearn is built to enhance learning for students and lifelong learners alike.
+With a **freemium model** (an upcoming feature that will grant the user 5 free AI generations per month) and seamless **M-Pesa (IntaSend)** subscription payments (a feature that's currently being implemented), FlashLearn is built to enhance learning for students and lifelong learners alike.

 ---